tabarra/txAdmin/docs/dev_notes.md

 - live console bookmarks

 - [ ] build: generate fxmanifest files list dynamically
-- [ ] fix issue where the forced password change on save reloads the page instead of moving to the identifiers tab
 - [ ] easter egg with some old music? https://www.youtube.com/watch?v=nNoaXej0Jeg
 - [ ] update docs on development?